kobilee/task-file-organizer/README.md

 3. Use the command palette (`Ctrl+Shift+P` or `Cmd+Shift+P` on Mac) to access the extension's commands( all other Task Manger commands have not been tested to run from the command palette):
    - `Create Task`: Create a new task
 4. The Task Manger Tab will give you access to the reset of the commands:
+   Manipluate Task Files:
+   - `Close All Files in Task`: Closes all open files in Task, available in the task context menu ```crtl + alt + c```
+   - `Close All Files not in Task`: Closes all open files in that are not in a Task, available in the task context menu
+   - `Open All Files in Task`: Opens all files in Task, available in the task context menu ```crtl + alt + a```
+   - `Sort All Files in Task`: Sorts all open files in Task so they display next to one another, available in the task context menu

+   Subtasks:
+   - `Add Subtask`: Adds a subtaskto a task, available in the task context menu
-   - `Create Task`: Create a new task, can be accessed through the button in the title or through the context menu (accessed by right-clicking on an existing task)
+   - `Remove Subtask From Task`: Deletes a subtask, available in the task context menu

+   Add Files:
    - `Add File to Task`: Adds a file to a Task, available in the task context menu
-   - `Add File to Active Task`: Adds a file to the active Task (Active task is indicated by the larger icon) ```crtl + shift + t ```
+   - `Add File to Active Task`: Adds a file to the active Task (Active task is indicated by the larger icon) ```crtl + alt + t ```

+   Notes:
    - `Add Note to file`: Adds a Note to the current file, available in the file context menu
-   - `Add Note to file in Active Task`: Adds a Note to the current file if it's in the active task, ```crtl + shift + y```
+   - `Add Note to file in Active Task`: Adds a Note to the current file if it's in the active task, ```crtl + alt + y```
          - Notes save the current highlighted text; clicking on a note will take you to the saved text

+   Inline:
-   - `Remove Note`: Deletes a Note, available in the note context menu
+   - `Remove Note`: Deletes a Note, available inline
-   - `Remove File from task`: Deletes a file from a task, available in the file context menu
+   - `Remove File from task`: Deletes a file from a task, available inline
+   - `Remove Task`: Deletes a Task, available inline
-   - `Remove Task`: Deletes a Task, available in the task context menu
+   - `Rename Task`: Allows you to update the name of a Task, available in the task context menu
+   - `Remove File From Subtask`: Removes a file from a subtask, available inline
+   - `Add File to Subtask`: Adds a file to a subtask, available inline

    - `Activate Task`: Colors all files in task based on the selected Task and brings all files together, available in the task context menu
    - `Complete Task`: Marks a task as complete; complete tasks are not visible in the task manager tab and can be seen in the "Completed Tasks" explained below, available in the task context menu
-   - `Close All Files in Task`: Closes all open files in Task, available in the task context menu ```crtl + shift + c```
-   - `Open All Files in Task`: Opens all files in Task, available in the task context menu ```crtl + shift + a```
-   - `Sort All Files in Task`: Sorts all open files in Task so they display next to one another, available in the task context menu
-   - `Rename Task`: Allows you to update the name of a Task, available in the task context menu
    - `Add and commit Files in Task`: Allows you to add and commit any changes to files within
 5. The Explorer tab will display two sections: "Active Tasks" and "Completed Tasks".
    - Right-click on a task in either section to access the context menu with options to uncomplete the task.